vishankrug/CityLearnFork/README.md

 * PyTorch 1.1.0

 example_marlisa.ipynb was given to us inside the examples folder, all that had to be done was to install the dependencies and change the path of example_marlisa.ipynb.

+Warning: example_marlisa.ipynb will take about 2 hours to run!